-In this subject a student learns to plan the operation and maintenance of site, instruments and equipment.
-They need to understand the legal, client requirements, organisation standard operating procedures and work instructions, Work Helath and Safety (WHS) standards and practices.
+AHA delivered Industry Subject CC4 Hydrometric site operations introduces the student to planning the operation and maintenance of site, instruments and equipment.
+They need to understand the legal, client requirements, organisation standard operating procedures and work instructions, Work Health and Safety (WHS) standards and practices.

 The student will gain an understanding of relevant National Industry Guidelines.

 The student will be able to maintain the site and